 Limitations for HELOC Interest Tax Deductions

 Also, be mindful that the home renovations must be made on the property the HELOC uses as security to qualify for the HELOC interest tax deduction.
-This means you can’t take out a HELOC on your primary residence and use it to renovate a property only used as a rental in another state.
+This means you can’t take out a HELOC on your primary residence and use it to renovate a property that is only used as a rental in another state.

 It’s also important to note that if you use HELOC funds for qualifying home improvements, the interest deduction only applies to the extent those funds were actually used to improve the property.
 For example, if you took out a $50,000 HELOC and spent $30,000 on renovations, only 30/50 or 60 percent of the total interest paid that year would be deductible.
 Furthermore, if you later use the remaining HELOC balance for non-qualifying purposes like vacations or credit card payments, you would lose the deduction for all interest paid going forward.